This post is part of the Simpatico Redesign series

 Internal projects are notorious: you often hear how difficult it is for agencies to work on their own brand or collateral.
 How did you keep momentum?
 How did you avoid there being too many passionate cooks in the kitchen to make progress?

-See more info for Hello, I'm
+See more info for bruce Hello, I'm bruce

 Hah, so true — internal or personal work for creatives can sometimes seem impossible!
 Our first decision was to treat this project as we do any client project.
 While client projects were still our priority during this time, our own redesign also had an established a timeline, milestones, and scheduled check-ins.
 For me and Bruce, there is a sense of urgency and responsibility that comes with knowing when our developers need to begin developing to hit a certain launch date — we don’t want to rush any part of the process, certainly not development.
 Staying true to the project structure that we follow with our clients helped keep us on our toes and constantly moving forward.